Korkman/shell-pack/README.md

 # shell-pack
-A shell preset with many quality of life improvements for sysadmins.
+A fish shell environment with many quality of life improvements for sysadmins and devops.

 ## Features
  * vibrant colors, nice icons